Academic writing can be challenging. It can also be fun, empowering and an opportunity to learn.

 Writing tutorials offer individual feedback from a professional writing instructor.
 Bring in an assignment at any stage in the writing process and learn what you are doing well and how you can improve.

-When it's time for your tutorial, log in to WCOnline (using the link above) and click on the yellow box that is your tutorial.
+For online appointments: When it's time for your tutorial, log in to WCONLINE (using the link above) and click on the yellow box that is your tutorial.
 In the new window, click the red text Join an Online Consultation and the web interface will open.

 In a writing tutorial, you sit down with a writing instructor, review your assignment guidelines and whatever you have written so far, whether it is a full draft or a few rough notes.